-Natural flood and erosion control: Providing flood storage and conveyance, reduce flood velocity, controls erosion of beach front structures; Water quality: Filters nutrients and impurities from runoff.
-Ground water recharge: Reduces frequency and duration of surface flow; Biological resources: Supports high rate of plant growth, provides breeding and feeding grounds for wildlife and enhances water flow habitat; Societal resources: Provides open space and aesthetic pleasures, and in areas of scientific study, provides opportunities for environmental research.
+Natural flood and erosion control: Providing flood storage and conveyance, reducing flood velocity, controlling erosion of beachfront structures; Water quality: Filters nutrients and impurities from runoff.
+Groundwater recharge: Reduces frequency and duration of surface flow; Biological resources: Supports high rate of plant growth, provides breeding and feeding grounds for wildlife, and enhances water flow habitat; Societal resources: Provides open space and aesthetic pleasures, and in areas of scientific study, provides opportunities for environmental research.

 Water quality is an important part of the natural and beneficial function of our floodplain.
 Do your part to help protect our waters, businesses and residents can be invaluable participants in the effort to protect our waters.
-It is very important that a spill, leak, or other discharge is reported immediately so the contaminates can be contained to avoid polluting our waterways.
-Do your part by reporting spills, leaks or other illicit discharges to the Fort Pierce Stormwater Hotline at 772-467-3782.
+A spill, leak, or other discharge must be reported immediately so the contaminants can be contained to avoid polluting our waterways.
+Do your part by reporting spills, leaks, or other illicit discharges to the Fort Pierce Stormwater Hotline at 772-467-3782.

 If you experience any localized drainage problems notify the Public Works Department at 772-467-3000